MucusMerchant/Py-PX4-ECL/README.md

 }
 ```
 In order for this code to work, some changes in the matrix class were necessary
-In Matrix.hpp, make data pointer accessible by adding a getter:
+In `Matrix.hpp`, make data pointer accessible by adding a getter:
 ```
 Type *data() {
   return &_data[0][0]; // not sure if this works for slice, might not start at 0,0